 More detail and the fuller story of those wines appears here (click link).

-We're taking some more of these wines (albeit the new vintage of the Larmanela ... and before that seems like a disappointment, do take a good look/read below).
+We now have more of these wines (albeit the new vintage of the Larmanela ... and before that seems like a disappointment, do take a good look/read below).

 Larmanela (rouge) - Bergerie du Capucin